 The result of a business model like this?
 Thousands of dollars’ difference in the price of a funeral.
-In her previous role in a commercial funeral home, Amy says that the bottom of the line, base model coffin would set you back $1,350.
-Tender funerals sell the same one for $500.
+In her previous role in a commercial funeral home, Amy says that the bottom of the line, base model coffin would set you back 1,350 dollars.
+Tender funerals sell the same one for 500 dollars.

-About three weeks after my mother’s funeral, an email appeared in my inbox.
+It was about three weeks after my mother’s funeral when an email appeared in my inbox.
 It was rare to receive correspondence from my Aunt, who lives permanently in France.

 “I just had a thought and I think you should follow up on this,” it began.

-I grew up in a single-mother home, my father leaving earlier than I can manage to remember and he is only tangentially involved in my life, with a dinner every two or so years at the local RSL.
+I grew up in a single-mother home, my father leaving earlier than I can manage to remember.
+He is only tangentially involved in my life, with a dinner every two or so years at the local RSL.
 There was once a time where his was presence was heightened: I was eight years old and he suffered a life-threatening Brain Aneurysm.
 He has been tended to by full-time carers ever since and his health is in constant flux.

 “You should check if he has a funeral plan in place.
 Because you know, if he passes away, you’ll be up for the funeral costs again,” the email reads.

-The thought that I could end up financially responsible for someone who was the equivalent of a second-cousin in terms of their impact on my life stopped me in my tracks.
+The thought that I could end up financially responsible for someone that was the equivalent of a second-cousin in terms of their impact on my life stopped me in my tracks.

 Even if, using my new found knowledge I made the call to forgo a funeral, I would still be financially implicated in the disposal of his body.
 And to send my father into the afterlife without so much as a wave or an acknowledgement seems wrong, even if we are talking about an almost stranger.
 I mean, I once had a funeral for a goldfish.